On this day, July 19...

 - 1848: The first women's rights convention convenes in Seneca Falls, N.Y.

 - 1961: TWA becomes the first airline to begin showing regularly scheduled in-flight movies, as it presents "By Love Possessed" to first-class passengers on a flight from New York to Los Angeles.

-- 1980: The Moscow Summer Olympics begin, minus dozens of nations – including the U.S. – boycotting the games because of the Soviet military intervention in Afghanistan.
+- 1980: The Moscow Summer Olympics begin, minus the dozens of nations – including the U.S. – that are boycotting the games because of the Soviet military intervention in Afghanistan.